nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 The ODAP protocol defines the following three (3) flows:

-o	Transfer Initiation flow: This set of flow deals with the asset profile verification, asset ownership evidence verification and identities verification.
+- Transfer Initiation flow: This set of flow deals with the asset profile verification, asset ownership evidence verification and identities verification.

-o	Lock-Evidence Verification flow: This set of flow deals with the conveyance of evidence regarding the lock (escrow) status of an asset by one gateway, and the verification of the evidence by the other gateway.
+- Lock-Evidence Verification flow: This set of flow deals with the conveyance of evidence regarding the lock (escrow) status of an asset by one gateway, and the verification of the evidence by the other gateway.

-o	Commitment Establishment flow: This set of flow deals with the asset transfer and commitment establishment between two gateways on behalf of their DLT systems.
+- Commitment Establishment flow: This set of flow deals with the asset transfer and commitment establishment between two gateways on behalf of their DLT systems.

 These flow will be discussed below.

 ### 4.5.
 Resources and Identifiers

-o Resource addressing for DLTs, using the URL syntax.
+- Resource addressing for DLTs, using the URL syntax.

-o	 Client identification based on the URN format.
+- Client identification based on the URN format.
 These are for identifying clients (developers and applications) who access these resources, and which in some use-cases require access authorization.

-o Protocol message family for negotiating authentication, authorisation, and parameters for confidential channel establishment.
+- Protocol message family for negotiating authentication, authorisation, and parameters for confidential channel establishment.

-o Resource discovery mechanism for developers and applications to discover DLT-based resources hosted at a DLT gateway.
+- Resource discovery mechanism for developers and applications to discover DLT-based resources hosted at a DLT gateway.
 The gateway response is subject to the level of access granted to that developer or application.